What is an Eternity Ring?

 “We never made it to the restaurant.
 What better way to celebrate your next anniversary.
 A diamond is forever.”
 (DeBeers 1990’s campaign)

-Which Hand is an Eternity Ring Worn on?
+Which finger do you wear an Eternity Ring on?

 Tradition suggests that diamond eternity rings sit on the wedding ring finger.
 In the UK this is the third finger of the left hand, on which the engagement ring is also worn.
 Some people choose to wear an eternity ring on the opposite hand.
 The reason for this might be where the eternity ring will not sit, or match with an existing wedding ring/engagement ring set.